tinkertanker/miningbots-fe/README.md

 ## init.sh

-To use init.sh, the following software must be installed
+To use init.sh, the following software must be installed:
 <table>
 	<tr>
 		<th>Software name</th>